 Anecdote 2: Cod farming

-A little culture!
+A bit of culture!
 My cousin – by marriage – is of Portuguese origin, and he eats the traditional Portuguese dish par excellence: cod.
-Being in Portugal, I said to myself: OK, I want to see a codfish, without being dried.
-Shops, grocery stores, restaurants… they were dried everywhere.
-One morning, I decide to get up very early to go to the fishing port (despite the ban …) and I meet a friendly fisherman who shows me … a cod.
-It’s the same fish, with two different names !
+When I was in Portugal, I said to myself: OK, I want to see a cod without being dried.
+Shops, grocers, restaurants… they were dried everywhere.
+One morning, I decided to get up very early to go to the fishing port (despite the ban …) and I met a friendly fisherman who showed me … a cod.
+It’s the same f*cking fish, with two f*cking different names!
+You can imagine my disappointment.
+By the way, if you like a good joke too, let me tell you one.
+My cousin and my cousin by marriage were kind enough to put me up for a few months when I came to Paris, so I often looked after the two youngest; the youngest was 3 at the time.
+Once, I took him with me to do some shopping, and in the Cery Pontoise area, there’s a big Portuguese community, so the supermarket had a lovely dried cod stand: I sat the little one in the middle, took a photo of him and then sent it to the family group on Messenger with the comment “family photo” ?
+LOL.

 Anecdote 3: Walking like never before

 Portugal is sublime!
-However, whether you are in Porto or Lisbon, put on your crampons and your best T-shirt, because to visit, you will have to walk a lot.
-Not that the cities are too big: but it’s *very* hilly: both cities are built on hills.
-When you walk under 35 degrees, from morning to evening, you’re happy to enjoy the cheap terraces, and to drink as much water as you want!
-Moreover, in Lisbon, the places to visit are on several slopes, and the city is really splendid: no point in taking public transport, but then you’re WORN at the end of the day!
+But whether you’re in Porto or Lisbon, put on your crampons and your best T-shirt, because to visit, you’re going to have to walk a lot.
+Not that the cities are excessively large: but it’s *very* hilly: both cities are built on hills.
+In addition to a bottle of water to avoid dehydration, it’s very important to wear sun cream and a cap: it’s a valley, so the temperatures are excessively hot, and that’s the best way to get sunstroke and ruin your stay.
+I gave the same advice on a school trip to Malta this year: some people – mainly guys – didn’t take my advice, and the next day the truth: bim, three sunstrokes, three medical appointments: 4 days in bed, so 4 days less to enjoy abroad!
+When you’re walking around in 35 degree weather, from morning to night, you’re happy to be able to enjoy the cheap terraces and drink as much water as you like!
+What’s more, in Lisbon, the places to visit are on several sides, and the city is really splendid: there’s no point in taking public transport, but then we were THRILLED at the end of the day!

 Anecdote 4: The Art of Slowness

-In Portugal, everything is slower than in France: the service, the way of walking, the rhythm of the evenings … it’s a real art of living. the people are welcoming and peaceful!
-The cities are very touristic, and yet the shopkeepers still have an extraordinary patience.
-It’s really good to live, there are concerts everywhere, it’s hot, it’s cheap, smiling … Portugal, we love it !
-By the way, a little band that we recommend you and that we discovered on the quays of Porto in 2018: Cocopilots !
+In Portugal, everything is slower than in France: the service, the way of walking, the rhythm of the evenings… it’s a real art of living.
+The people are welcoming and peaceful!
+The towns are very touristy, yet the shopkeepers still have extraordinary patience.
+It’s a really good place to live, there are concerts everywhere, it’s warm, cheap and smiling… we love Portugal!
+By the way, we’d like to recommend a little band that we discovered on the quays of Porto in 2018: Cocopilots!
+To listen to their sounds, head to YouTube, with a cover of Aïcha that I found incredible!
+Although I have to admit that it was even nicer in the sunshine with a beer!

-For your future internship in Portugal: contact us, the Team is ready to answer all your questions 😀
+Anyway, if you’ve been convinced by this little feedback, and you’re keen to go and do your work experience abroad … For your future internship in Portugal: contact us, the Team is on hand to answer any questions you may have 😀